Hire in Thailand

 An employer may request a medical certificate if an employee is absent for three consecutive days.

-Days on which the employee cannot work because of injury or illness caused by work shall not be deemed as sick leave.
+Days on which the employee cannot work because of injury or illness caused by work must not be deemed as sick leave.

 Personal Business Leave

-Employee are statutorily entitled to personal business leave of 3 working days per year.
+Employees are statutorily entitled to personal business leave of three working days per year.

 Employees are entitled to take leave for training.
-However, an employer may refuse permission if the employee has already taken training leave 3 times or for a total of 30 days.
+However, an employer may refuse permission if the employee has already taken training leave three times or for a total of 30 days.

-Female employees are entitled to maternity leave for 98 days per pregnancy including leave taken for pre-natal care, such as to attend medical appointments.
+Female employees are entitled to maternity leave for 98 days per pregnancy.
+This includes leave taken for prenatal care, such as to attend medical appointments.